danbev/learning-v8/README.md

 Add(ExternalReference::abort_with_reason().address(), index);
 ```
 What are ExternalReferences?
-The represent c++ addresses used in generated code.
+They represent c++ addresses used in generated code.

 After that we have AddBuiltins:
 ```c++